-GridIron Flow review
+GridIron Flow full review

 GridIron Flow is an asset-management system, which doesn’t sound very exciting, but what’s fantastic about Flow is that it’s been designed for real people.
 It knows that project organisation is dull, that your file organisation is probably best described as experimental, and that you’re likely to be frequently working across multiple projects at once – often using the same files – which makes things extra messy.